Service Area Analysis using Openrouteservice (QGIS3)¶

 shapesas the Input point layer.
 As per GTFS specifications, each individual route has a unique

-shape_idso select that as the Group field.
+shape_idso select that from the drop-down menu as the Path group expression.
 We can also specify the order of points that will form the line by selecting

 A new layer